Reviewed by Tamir Rubin, Head of Product at iPREP • Updated January 2026

 NCE Exam FAQs

-The National Counselor Examination (NCE) is a 200-item, multiple-choice examination designed to assess knowledge, skills, and abilities determined to be important for providing effective counseling services.
+The National Counselor Examination (NCE) is a 200-question multiple-choice exam designed to assess counseling knowledge and decision-making used in entry-level practice.

 NCE Exam Tips